Links

 Will it remove product, coupon, or routing params too?

-No. This page removes only UTM parameters and leaves the rest of the query string intact.
+No. UTM Cleaner removes only UTM parameters and leaves the rest of the query string intact, so the link keeps working.

-Should I use this instead of the broader parameter cleaner?
+Should I use this instead of a broader parameter cleaner?

-Use this when the intent is specifically to strip campaign tags.
-Use the broader cleaner when you want full control over all params.
+Use UTM Cleaner when you specifically want to strip campaign tags.
+Use a broader cleaner when you need full control over all query parameters.

 Account